cryptax/cryptax.github.io/content/posts/ins2024-notes.md

 In this challenge at Insomni'hack CTF, you get an *Android application* (apk) to analyze.
 Had to look at that, obviously :wink:.
 The challenge was solved as team work with 2 other team mates from *Soudure au Beurre*.

+*Update April 20, 2024: PKCS7 and PKCS5 are basically the same.
+Corrected the explanation.*

 ## Understanding the Android application

 In this challenge, you get an Android application.
 I decompile it to find a pretty simple application with 2 classes: `MainActivity` and `Part1`.